 |Rahel Sollmann||1075 Academic Surgeemail@example.com|

 |Dirk Van Vuren||1351 Academic Surgeemail@example.com|

-The Master Advisor is the final line in advising and can give specific information about classes, when they will be taught, and general departmental information.
-The Master Advisor can inform students about graduate schools, give advice on how to succeed in the major, and (s)he signs off on most petitions/forms.
-(S)he also advises students on class substitutions, content of different courses, and general information about how to get involved in the department, including our two student-led professional societies: The Wildlife Society and the American Fisheries Society.
+The Lead Faculty Advisor is the final line in advising and can give specific information about classes, when they will be taught, and general departmental information.
+The Lead Faculty Advisor can inform students about graduate schools, give advice on how to succeed in the major, and (s)he signs off on most petitions/forms.
+The Lead Faculty Advisor also advises students on class substitutions, content of different courses, and general information about how to get involved in the department, including our two student-led professional societies: The Wildlife Society and the American Fisheries Society.

 Advising Questions: Who to ask?

 Questions for Advisors

 - Creating a Study Plan